gregurco/jobeet-tutorial/docs/days/day-8.md

 ## Validation

-For now form is built, rendered and processed, but we don't validate any information.
+For now form is built, rendered and processed, but we don’t validate any information.
 Form accepts anything.
 We should add some validation rules.

 > Validation rules are called `constraints` in symfony forms.